ankane/ahoy_email/README.md

 end
 ```

 For opens, An invisible pixel is added right before the `</body>` tag in HTML emails.
-If the recipient has images enabled in his or her email client, the pixel is loaded and the open time recorded.
+If the recipient has images enabled in their email client, the pixel is loaded and the open time recorded.

 For clicks, a redirect is added to links to track clicks in HTML emails.